haowang-lslab/haowang-lslab.github.io/_pages/about.md

 - *2021.07* <strong> Silver Medal🥈 </strong> in National Olympiad in Informatics (<strong>NOI</strong>).
 - *2021.03* <strong> Ranked 22nd nationwide </strong> in National Olympiad in Informatics (<strong>NOI</strong>) Online Senior Group.

+# 🌈 Miscellaneous

+Apart from academic studies and research, I have a wide range of interests, including piano and singing.

+- I enjoy playing the piano🎹 and have passed <a href="https://www.abrsm.org/">ABRSM</a> Practical Grade 8 and <a href="https://www.ccmusic.edu.cn/">CCM</a>Amateur Grade 10, both the highest levels.
+I've also won awards in several piano competitions.
+- I am passionate about singing🎤 and have passed <a href="https://www.ccmusic.edu.cn/">CCM</a>Amateur Grade 9 (highest level).
+- I used to serve as the conductor of the choir in junior school.
+- I also have experience in public speaking🗣️ and won Gold Award🥇 in the National College Students' Career Planning Contest (Shanghai Region).
+- I have participated in various algorithm competitions🖥️ and earned Gold Medals🥇 in ICPC/CCPC and a Silver Medal🥈 in NOI.